soprasteria-insa-lyon/appengine-cloud-demo-portal/README.md

 # Find the command
 ```

 Congrats !
-You deploy your backend to the cloud.
+You deployed your backend to the cloud.

 ### Why is it still not working ?